CKD Classification

 Factors which should be monitored and addressed in these patients include:

-• Haemoglobin – if low, exclude non-renal causes.
-Management of "renal" anaemia can include the provision of iron and the use of erythropoiesis stimulating agents. (see more on anaemia)
+- Haemoglobin – if low, exclude non-renal causes.
+Management of "renal" anaemia can include the provision of iron and the use of erythropoiesis stimulating agents. (see more on anaemia in the complications of advanced CKD section)

-• Cardiovascular risk - offer advice on smoking, exercise and lifestyle.
-Consider offering Atorvastatin 20 mg nocte for the primary and secondary prevention of cardiovascular disease. (see more on Cardiovascular disease).
+- Cardiovascular risk - offer advice on smoking, exercise and lifestyle.
+Consider offering Atorvastatin 20 mg nocte for the primary and secondary prevention of cardiovascular disease. (see more on cardiovascular risk reduction in the management of patients with CKD section).

 Patient information - CKD stages G4 and G5